-- RULE 8.
-Presiding Officer to maintain order.-The Presiding Officer shall have general direction of the Hall of the Senate and shall be authorized to take such action as is necessary to maintain order, and in case of any disturbance or disorderly conduct in the galleries or lobbies, he shall have the power to order those areas cleared. - RULE 9.
-Substitution for Presiding Officer.-The Presiding Officer shall have the right to call on any member of the Senate to perform the duties of the Chair, but substitution shall not extend beyond one day. - RULE 10.
-Points of order.-(a) The Presiding Officer shall preserve order and decorum and proceed with the business of the Senate according to the rules adopted.
-He shall decide all questions of order, subject to an appeal to the Senate by any member, on which appeal no member shall speak more than once unless by leave of the Senate.
-A two-thirds vote of the membership of the Senate present and voting is necessary to sustain any appeal from the ruling of the Presiding Officer. - (b) In the event the Senate Rules do not provide for, or cover any point of order raised by any Senator, the rules of the United States House of Representatives shall govern. - (c) When a Senator is called to order he shall take his seat until the Presiding Officer determines whether he was in order or not; if decided to be out of order, he shall not proceed without the permission of the Senate; and every question of order shall be decided by the Presiding Officer, subject to an appeal to the Senate by any Senator; and if a Senator is called to order for words spoken, the words to which an exception is made shall be immediately taken down in writing by the Principal Clerk, so that the Presiding Officer or Senate may be better able to judge the matter. - RULE 11.
-Debating and voting by Lieutenant Governor.-The Lieutenant Governor, as President of the Senate, being a Constitutional Officer shall not have the right to debate any question or to address the Senate upon any proposition unless by permission of the majority of members present, and shall have the right to vote only when there is a tie vote upon any question or election. - RULE 12.
-Obtaining recognition.-(a) When any Senator is about to speak in debate or deliver any matter to the Senate, he shall rise from his seat and respectfully address the Presiding Officer.
+RULE 10.
+Points of order. - (a) The Presiding Officer shall preserve order and decorum and proceed with the business of the Senate according to the rules adopted.
+The Presiding Officer shall decide all questions of order, subject to an appeal to the Senate by any member, on which appeal no member shall speak more than once unless by leave of the Senate.
+A two-thirds vote of the membership of the Senate present and voting is necessary to sustain any appeal from the ruling of the Presiding Officer.

+- (b) In the event the Senate Rules do not provide for, or cover any point of order raised by any Senator, the rules of the United States House of Representatives shall govern. - (c) When a Senator is called to order that Senator shall take the assigned seat until the Presiding Officer determines whether that Senator was in order or not; if decided to be out of order, that Senator shall not proceed without the permission of the Senate; and every question of order shall be decided by the Presiding Officer, subject to an appeal to the Senate by any Senator; and if a Senator is called to order for words spoken, the words to which an exception is made shall be immediately taken down in writing by the Principal Clerk, so that the Presiding Officer or Senate may be better able to judge the matter. - RULE 11.
+Debating and voting by Lieutenant Governor.
+The Lieutenant Governor, as President of the Senate, being a Constitutional Officer shall not have the right to debate any question or to address the Senate upon any proposition unless by permission of the majority of members present and shall have the right to vote only when there is a tie vote upon any question or election. - RULE 12.
+Obtaining recognition. (a) When any Senator is about to speak in debate or deliver any matter to the Senate, that Senator shall rise and respectfully address the Presiding Officer.
 No member shall speak further until recognized by the Presiding Officer.
 The Presiding Officer shall recognize the first to rise and, when two or more members rise at the same time, the Presiding Officer shall name the member to speak. - (b) A Senator who has the floor may yield the floor to another Senator only for the purpose of allowing another Senator to state a question.
-Only the Presiding Officer may award the floor to any Senator. - (c) A Senator who has obtained the floor may be interrupted only for the following reasons: - 1.
-A request that the member speaking yield for a question,
+Only the Presiding Officer may award the floor to any Senator.

+- (c) A Senator who has obtained the floor may be interrupted only for the following reasons: - (1) A request that the member speaking yield for a question; - (2) A point of order; or